CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Introduction

-Our main contributions are summarized as follows: (1) We propose the problem of recovery through catching, where a robot must not only catch the falling object but also achieve grasp configurations from which the robot can seamlessly resume the primary manipulation task; (2) We develop an NDF-based implicit contact representation for contact-rich dexterous manipulation that effectively captures the geometric correspondences between the hand and the manipulated object; (3) We present a reinforcement learning framework for dynamic recovery that leverages this representation to achieve successful grasps and favorable states for subsequent manipulation tasks; (4) We demonstrate empirically that our contact representation enables effective generalization across different geometries in dynamic recovery tasks.
+Our main contributions are summarized as follows: (1) We propose the problem of recovery through catching, where a robot must not only catch the falling object but also achieve grasp configurations from which the robot can seamlessly resume the primary manipulation task; (2) We develop an NDF-based implicit contact representation for contact-rich dexterous manipulation that effectively captures the geometric correspondences between the hand and the manipulated object; (3) We introduce an \textbf{Implicit Recovery Affordance (IRA)} within our RL framework, leveraging NCE to learn a dense energy landscape of desired grasps from limited demonstrations to serve as a reward signal for task-appropriate recovery; (4) We demonstrate empirically that our contact representation enables effective generalization across different geometries in dynamic recovery tasks.

 Our experimental results demonstrate that our contact-aware approach significantly improves recovery performance on training objects while enabling zero-shot generalization to unseen objects of the same type but with different geometries (e.g. various sizes of screwdriver).
-Please see more details at \href{https://cadrecatching.github.io/}{https://cadrecatching.github.io/}.
+Please see more details and \textbf{appendix} at \href{https://cadrecatching.github.io/}{https://cadrecatching.github.io/}.